 Ann Okerson is a Senior Adviser on electronic resources for the Center for Research Libraries in Chicago.
-She also serves as Chair of the Professional Committee of the International Federation of Library Associations (2011-2013) and is a member of the international steering committee for SCOAP3, the project to transition the main scientific journals in the field of high energy physics to a sustainable open-access business model.
+She also served as Chair of the Professional Committee of the International Federation of Library Associations (2011-2013) and is a member of the international governing council for SCOAP3, the project to transition the main scientific journals in the field of high energy physics to a sustainable open-access business model.
+She is also an Associate with INASP.

 She served as Associate University Librarian at Yale from 1996-2011, following experience in academic library management, the commercial sector, and as senior/ founding program officer for Scholarly Communications at the Association of Research Libraries in Washington, DC.
 In her AUL position, her chief responsibilities were for Collection Development and International Programs.
 During her tenure at Yale, and with her leadership, the University Library made significant strides in electronic collections and engaged the Library in the Yale's global programs, strategies, and aspirations through a series of varied and innovative programs.